mvolkmann/blog/src/swift/project-structure.md

   inherit from `ObservableObject`, define `@Published` properties, and define methods that operate on the data they encapsulate.
   Views can use the properties and methods in these classes.
+  The names of files in this group should end with "ViewModel".

 ## Group and file order